tmills107/PopHashtagIdentify/README.md

 3. Activate the Conda environment with `conda activate twitter_hashtag_analysis`.
 4. Make the main script executable with `chmod +x run.sh`.
 5. Run the main script with `./run.sh`.
+6. Run the descriptive statistics file with `./run_descriptives.sh`.

 To later deactivate the Conda environment, run `conda deactivate`.